tuulestatemmattu/libraryapp/documents/general_app_use_instructions.md

 # Admin Instructions

 1. **Adding Books**
-   Admins can add new books by clicking the **“+”** icon in the bottom-right corner of the front page
+   Admins can add new books by clicking the **+** icon in the bottom-right corner of the front page
    This opens the book form page, where an admin can:
-   - Manually fill out book details
+   - Manually fill out book's information
-   - Auto-fill information by searching with the ISBN
+   - Auto-fill book's information by searching with the ISBN
-   - Scan the book’s barcode
+   - Scan the book’s barcode to fill the information

 2. **Accessing the Admin Panel**
    The admin panel can be accessed from the top-right corner of the page at any time